WASdev/sample.rtcomm.mobile/README.md

 2. Install Ionic & Cordova:

-$  sudo npm install -g cordova ionic bower
+1) $  sudo npm install -g cordova ionic bower

-Clone this project
+2) Clone this project

   git clone git@github.rtp.raleigh.ibm.com:swgraham-us/rtcommmobile.git

-Go into the project directory
+3) Go into the project directory

   cd rtcommmobile
-Add platforms

-# Add iOS
+4) Add platforms iOS / android / browzer

-$  ionic platform add ios browser
+  $  ionic platform add ios browser android

-After the above, do the following:
-In order to install PhoneRTC on iOS, please follow these steps:
+5) In order to install PhoneRTC on iOS, please follow these steps:

-1) Go platforms/ios and click on [ProjectName].xcodeproj to open it with XCode 2) Go to your project settings 3) In General, change Deployment Target to 7.0 or above 4) Go to Build Settings and change:
+  5.1) Go platforms/ios and click on [ProjectName].xcodeproj to open it with XCode 2) Go to your project settings 3) In General, change Deployment Target to 7.0 or above 4) Go to Build Settings and change:

     `Valid Architectures` => armv7
     `Build Active Architecture Only` => No
     `Objective-C Bridging Header` =>
          [ProjectName]/Plugins/com.dooble.phonertc/Bridging-Header.h
     `Runpath Search Paths` =>
          $(inherited) @executable_path/Frameworks
-5) Repeat step #4 for the CordovaLib project
+  5.2) Repeat step #4 for the CordovaLib project

-Build the project
+6) Build the project.

-Prior to actually building the project in Xcode, you have to build it in Cordova.
+  6.1) Prior to actually building the project in Xcode, you have to build it in Cordova:
-There are serveral compilation errors in Xcode relove them as proposed.

   From the Project directory (rtcommMobile) run:
     cordova prepare

   NOTE: If this throws some errors on copying some png, files, just ignore.
   ALSO -- Anytime you change anything in the js/html files, you need to run cordova prepare to get the pushed to the correct   platform runtime (and then build it if you want in xCode)

-At this point, you can test the application in your browser or build and deploy to your ipad/iPhone in XCode.
+  6.2) Build the project in Xcode
+  If there are serveral compilation errors ,resolove them as proposed by XCode.

-Testing in your browser
+7) Testing in your browser
-From your project directory (rtcommMobile), run:
+  From your project directory (rtcommMobile), run: cordova serve

-cordova serve
   This will serve the app in a nodeinstance and you can access it locally in a browser.
 This is a good technique for UI work   as its quicker to see if your changes worked.

   However, this DOES NOT actually use the PhoneRTC Plugin, but a 'shim' into the Browser's WebRTC Functionality.
 You still     need to test on the actual device you want to run on.

 References
 IONIC